JoseALermaIII/Cpp-tutorials/README.md

 "Use it or lose it."

 I came up with some objectives for me to do so that I remain familiar with the C++ language.
 Many of these can serve as tutorials because they introduce new methods gradually.
+For more information, check out the [Wiki](../../wiki/).
 # License
 Distributed under the MIT License.